-Policy Goal 1.4 Mistake of age is not an available defense under sex trafficking and commercial sexual exploitation of children (CSEC) laws.
+Policy Goal 1.4 Mistake of age is not an available defense in child sex trafficking prosecutions.

-Michigan law expressly prohibits a mistake of age defense in prosecutions for child sex trafficking but not CSEC.
+Michigan law expressly prohibits a mistake of age defense in prosecutions for child sex trafficking.
 Pursuant to Mich.
 Comp.
 Laws Ann. § 750.462e (Forced labor or services; prohibited conduct as it relates to the age of minor), an offender will be held accountable for child sex trafficking "regardless of whether the person knows the age of the minor."